edytatar/Team-Profile-Manager/README.md

   &nbsp;
   ## Usage:
-  After following the above instructions for installation, the application will prompt the user with questions using the `Inquirer` package.
+  After following the above instructions for installation, the application will prompt the user with questions using [Inquirer](https://www.npmjs.com/package/inquirer).

 &nbsp;
 > The first question is about the manager.